NeelayS/Knowledge-Distillation/README.md

 # Knowledge-Distillation

-Implementation of the paper 'Distilling the Knowledge in a Neural Network' [https://arxiv.org/abs/1503.02531].
+Implementation of the paper [Distilling the Knowledge in a Neural Network](https://arxiv.org/abs/1503.02531)

 **Results on MNIST**